Gabospa/30DaysOfCode/README.md

 ```
 From S.Lott on Stack Overflow
 ## Day 4: Class vs. Instance
+I learned that you can set conditions over the initial properties just after their declarations.
+Also practice on conditionals
 ## Day 5: Loops
+Easy maths and loops on Python.
+Iterables are very interesting.
+Lists, Tuples, dictionaries and sets are iterables.
+All have a iter() method
 ## Day 6: Let's Review
 ## Day 7: Arrays
 ## Day 8: Dictionaries and Maps